 - 2008-2009: Teaching Assistant, The Slade Nursery School and Day Nursery

 - 2007-2008: Applied Behaviour Analysis (ABA) Tutor, (private employer, Oxford)

 - 2008: Early Years Worker, Headington Quarry Foundation Stage School

-Helen is interested in qualitative methodologies, particularly (constructivist) grounded theory, and in issues of quality in qualitative research.
-In terms of research foci, she is particularly interested in: clinicians’ and clients’ use of touch, the body, and non-verbal communication in the context of the therapeutic relationship; clinicians’ ethical decision-making process; the impact of social discourses, particularly those relating to gender and sexuality, on the therapeutic relationship; death and dying, bereavement and illness; how aspects of psychological theory and clinical practice may be applied to training and practice in “other” professions, such as teaching; work with children, young people and families; and the use of metaphor, play and the creative arts in therapeutic practice.
+Helen is interested in qualitive methodologies, particularly constructivist grounded theory.
+She is interested in issues of quality in qualitative research; clinicians’ and clients’ use of touch, the body and non-verbal communication in the context of the therapeutic relationship; clinicians’ ethical decision-making process; the impact of social discourses, particularly those relating to gender and sexuality, on the therapeutic relationship; death and dying, bereavement and illness; how psychological theory and practice might inform training and practice, and interventions relating to ‘wellbeing’, in non-clinical professions; therapeutic practice with children, young people and families; and the use of metaphor, play and the creative arts in therapeutic practice.

 - Chartered Member of the British Psychological Society (CPsychol)

 - Health and Care Professions Council (HCPC) Registered Counselling Psychologist

 - Fellow of the Higher Education Academy

 Helen is Module Leader for the DPsych module ‘Cognitive Behavioural Approaches in Counselling Psychology’, and a lecturer for the modules ‘Ethics, Settings and Professional Issues’ and ‘Advanced Counselling Psychology Practice, Research and Employability’.
 She also sits on the DPsych Research Ethics Committee.